luiz-correa/rtd-tutorial/docs/source/usage.rst

 Instalação
 ------------

-To use Lumache, first install it using pip:
+To use Lumache, first install it using pip-----:

 .. code-block:: Configuração > Escala